priitkaard/kafka-ts/README.md

 #### Retries

-By default KafkaTS retries onBatch and onMessage using an exponential backoff strategy (see [src/utils/retrier.ts](./src/utils/retrier.ts)).
-In case of failure, processed message offsets are committed, and the consumer is restarted.
+By default KafkaTS retries `onBatch` using an exponential backoff delay up to 5 times (see [src/utils/retrier.ts](./src/utils/retrier.ts)).
+In case of failure the consumer is restarted.

 In case you want to skip failed messages or implement a DLQ-like mechanism, you can overwrite `retrier` on `startConsumer()` and execute your own logic `onFailure`.